neidl-connor-lab/virus-amplicon/README.md

 | `*-raw.bam` | input alignment      |

 ```
-samtools ampliconclip --threads 4 \
+samtools ampliconclip --threads 4 --soft-clip -b 'primers.bed' 'odir/sample/alignment-raw.bam' -o 'odir/sample/alignment-clipped.bam'
-                      -b primers.bed \
-                      -o odir/id-clipped.bam \
-                      odir/id-raw.bam
 ```

 ### 3. Process alignment

-These steps are get the alignment file ready for coverage, SNV, and consensus calling.
-We use SAMtools to sort the BAM, LoFreq to score insertions and deletions, and then SAMtools again to index the alignment.
+These steps prep the alignment file for coverage, SNV, and consensus calling.
+We use samtools to sort the BAM, LoFreq to score insertions and deletions, and then samtools again to index the alignment.

 | Flag            | Meaning                      |
 | :-------------- | :--------------------------- |